GeorgeCLu/MSA_RaceReview/README.md

   <li>Deployed using Azure (Using Azure web apps)</li>
 </ul>

-Most proud of the reali-time chat functionality, built using SignalR
+Most proud of the real-time chat functionality, built using SignalR, as well as as the voice recogition for the reviews

 There is a desktop view and a mobile view where the tackbar collapses to a drawer.
 ![Alt text](reademeImages/32.png)<br/><br/>